This Home Edit Hack Forever Changed How I Switch Over My Closet Each Season

-Every fall and spring without fail, I grab a ton of seasonal closet overflow and throw it all in a suitcase without much thought.
-Stringy sandals and Birkenstocks get tangled up with bikini straps, floral skirts, and cutoff denim shorts.
-In early summer, bulky snow boots and puffy parkas are squished together and zipped shut.
+Every fall and spring without fail, I grab all my seasonal closet overflow and throw it in a suitcase without much thought.
+Come winter, stringy sandals and Birkenstocks get tangled up with bikini straps, floral skirts, and cutoff denim shorts.
+In early summer, bulky snow boots and puffy parkas are squished together and zipped out of sight.
 It’s a time-efficient method, sure, but far from a practical one.
-The contents usually end up on the floor before a big trip, and some items lose their shape after being stashed away for months.
+The contents usually end up scattered on the floor before a big trip, and some items lose their shape after being stashed away for months.

-After watching Get Organized With The Home Edit on Netflix last month, I knew that something had to change.
-Surely there was a better way to organize my cramped NYC closets without having to store away half my wardrobe.
-One tip that stuck with me the most: the idea of backstock.
-Typically reserved for pantries, this constitutes the excess or double-up items that can live elsewhere in the house (or on seldom-touched higher shelves) until they’re ready to be used.
-What if my closet could have backstock, too, for seasonal items I’m not wearing at the moment?
+After watching Get Organized With The Home Edit on Netflix, I knew that something had to change.
+Surely there was a better way to organize my cramped New York City closets without having to store away half my wardrobe.
+One tip that stuck with me: the idea of back stock.
+Typically reserved for pantries, this constitutes the excess or double-up items that can live elsewhere in the house (or on seldom touched higher shelves) until they’re ready to be used.
+What if my closet could have back stock, too, for seasonal items I’m not wearing at the moment?
 I turned to pro organizer Ese Crossett, founder of Tidylosophy, to help.
 Here’s what I learned.

 “Start by making piles on the bed or rug and categorizing them,” says Crossett.
-Once I created these clusters—one for summer skirts, one for winter knits, and another for loungewear (the most important these days)—it was a lot easier to see how much closet space to dedicate for each and how accessible they needed to be, depending on the season.
+Once I created these clusters—one for summer skirts, one for winter knits, another for loungewear—it was a lot easier to identify how much closet space (in my bedroom and elsewhere) I’d have to dedicate for each and how accessible they needed to be, depending on the time of year.

 Be Ruthless About What You Keep

-Purging is an important step to organizing.
+Purging is an important step to closet organizing.
 Marie Kondo advises to only keep what brings you joy.
 While that’s a good starting point, I wanted to go a step further.
-After discarding any torn or damaged clothes on Crossett’s recommendation, I moved on to her next suggestion of creating a donate pile for anything I hadn’t worn during the season.
-This had one major caveat: This summer was very different from others, which left many pairs of heeled sandals and dresses untouched.
-So I took a slightly different approach.
+After discarding any torn or damaged clothes on Crossett’s recommendation, I moved on to her next suggestion: creating a donate pile for anything I hadn’t worn at least once during the season.
+In the end I had a sizable amount of items I was happy to part with, which I dropped off at a nearby Salvation Army.

 Bundle Off-Season Items

-In the end, very few items in my maybe pile were things I still considered keeping, but Crossett has a solution for excess clothing too that doesn’t involve luggage: fabric storage bags.
-“You can find spacious ones in a variety of sizes on Amazon,” she says.
-“I like the ones that have transparent front windows so I always know what’s inside.”
-I used a variety of stackable and hanging ones for summer dresses and skirts and another for eveningwear, which I tucked in the back of my closet rod, keeping my winter wardrobe front and center.
+In the end, very few items in my maybe pile were things I still considered keeping, but Crossett has a solution for excess clothing, too, and it doesn’t involve luggage: fabric storage bags.
+“I like the ones that have transparent front windows so I always know what’s inside,” she notes.
+I used a variety of stackable and hanging ones for summer dresses and skirts and another for eveningwear, which I tucked at the back of my closet, keeping my current winter wardrobe front and center.